One Week Itinerary For The Best Of Romania

 Brașov

-In the afternoon hike or take cable car to Mount Tampa for panoramic view of the city.
-Or you could just walk the streets around the town and enjoy the architecture.
-Then just relax over a drink at the square and enjoy the lively atmosphere.
-Again end your day with dinner at one of the lovely restaurants at the square.
+• Spend your afternoon either hiking up Mount Tampa or taking a cable car for a breathtaking panoramic view of the city.
+Alternatively, you can leisurely stroll through the charming streets around town and admire the lovely architecture.
+Afterward, unwind with a refreshing drink at the square and soak in the lively atmosphere.
+Finally, conclude your day with a delightful dinner at one of the nice restaurants located in the square.

 Black Church (Brasov)